40+ Colorado Elopement & Micro-Wedding Spots

 Accessibility: Easily accessible lake views with optional hiking.
 Open year-round (with temporary winter road closures).

-Permits & Reservations: Contact Denver Mountain Parks
+Permits & reservations: Contact Denver Mountain Parks

-Perched on Flagstaff Mountain, Halfway House is one of Boulder’s beautiful outdoor wedding ceremony sites with lovely views of the iconic Flatirons and a covered stone structure.
+Why couples love it: Perched on Flagstaff Mountain, Halfway House is one of Boulder’s beautiful outdoor wedding ceremony sites with lovely views of the iconic Flatirons and a covered stone structure.
 This wedding site can accommodate up to 49 people and is a very easily accessible and scenic ceremony site for an elopement or intimate wedding.

 Accessibility: Wheelchair accessible ceremony site, limited parking, available year-round.